Kwon770/vanilla-redux/README.md

 The only function to change data

-- Default value of state is start value (It will change after frist execute)
+- The default value of State is start value (It will change after first execute)
-- Using switch with action is best usage
+- Using Switch with action is the best usage

 ```js
 const Reducer = (state = 0, action) => {